liviucotfas/grey-clustering-back-to-front-covid-19/readme.md

 Recordings of the simulations presented in
 ### **"Grey Clustering of the Variations in the Back-to-front Airplane Boarding Method Considering COVID-19 Flying Restrictions"**
-submitted to the `Sustainability` journal.
+submitted to the `Grey Systems: Theory and Application` journal.

 Please feel free to contact us at liviu.cotfas at ase .ro for further details.